michaelaA19/diem-unified-charter/diem-unified-charter.md

 digital means that are achievable via physical proximity or use of information discovered through physical observation.

-These emblems have legal guardians that determine whether a given technical solution is acceptable for their use case(s).
-Known use cases include the labeling protected members of the press (???Legal Guardian???), TODO: others?
+These emblems have Responsible Entities that determine whether a given technical solution is acceptable for their use case(s).
+Known use cases include the labeling protected members of the press (???Resp.
+Entity???), TODO: others?

 Unique technical requirement(s):
 - must be bound to and discovered for a physical Bearer